arylwen/terebi/README.md

 7. ExpressionCompiler - removed the synthetic property for the function generated for the catch statement; the android dexer does not index synthetic functions unless they are inner-outer acessors
 8. CallOutManager - removed chatty log statements
 9. Fixed associated test classes
+10. AbstractConfig - the android compiler doesn't accept two methods with the same signature and different visibility while desktop java doesn't complain
+11. LpcCompilerObjectManager - reverted back to throwing an error when compiler cicles are detected
+12. AbstractObjectDefinition - reverted back to throwing an error when compiler cicles are detected
+13. FileResource - android compiler doesn't box very well - double quotes needed
+14. LpcValue - the dexer complains if equals is not defined on the interface also when we have a cast to an interface
+15. renamed the stout project

 Changes - arylwen - July 2013

 1. Removed hg from the build files
 2. Upgraded Ivy to 2.3.0
 3. EngineInitialiser - activated the call-out manager